Involuntary Jailbreak: On Self-Prompting Attacks: Experiments

+\textbf{Judge and self-labeled safety agreement}.
 In addition, Fig.~\ref{fig:correlation} illustrates that certain models exhibit superior instruction-following behavior.
 Specifically, it is evident that the number of unsafe responses corresponds closely with the number of questions LLMs internally label as unsafe.
 Notable LLMs within the indicated correlation band include Grok 4, Qwen 3, and Gemini 2.5.
 These models appear to recognize which questions are unsafe, yet still proceed to generate unsafe responses.

+\textbf{Performance on small LLMs}.
+We scaled down the evaluation of the proposed method from 70B models to 8B models and demonstrate the results in Table~\ref{tab:small}.
+In addition to our main results on proprietary models, we observe that 70B models are still vulnerable to this attack, although not as severely as the proprietary ones.
+However, when scaling down to the 8B level, the LLM fails to follow the instruction.
+That is, the small Llama-3.1-8B model consistently repeats the input prompt without any useful output.